ACADEMIA LATINOAMERICANA DE ESPAÑOL

 c.
 Study Trips

 To deepen student’s knowledge about topics discussed in the seminar, students will take part in two study trips.
-The first will be to the community of San Clemente, an indigenous Quechua community located in the foothills of Imbabura (to the north of Quito).
-There, students will interact with the indigenous population of the area and will get to know, first hand, its way of life and on-going issues and projects.
-The second study trip will be to the Pañacocha lagoon in the Amazon Jungle.
-In Pañacocha, students will be able to appreciate biodiversity and witness various environmental problems that exist in the region.
+The first will be to the Galápagos Islands, which are known worldwide for their flora, fauna and unique beauty.
+In the Galápagos, students will be able to appreciate the biodiversity that characterizes Ecuador, and learn about some of the practices that are endangering the island as well as efforts by the population and some institutions that are working to protect it.
+The second study trip will take students to the community of San Clemente, an indigenous Quechua community located in the foothills of Imbabura (to the north of Quito).
+There, students will interact with the indigenous population of the area and will get to know, first hand, their way of life and on-going issues and projects.

 d.
 Family Stay